-With the conclusion of the 2020 election cycle, it became more clear that we need to include the Faces & Voices of Recovery at all levels of campaigning.
+As we approach the next election, it is clear that we must include the Faces & Voices of Recovery at all levels of campaigning.
 It is in our hands, and those of our community, to help those running for office understand the significance of substance use disorders and support the wide range of recovery efforts across America.

 Take Action Today